KevGildea/KevGildea.github.io/_posts/Inverse-Kinematics-ROM.md

 If we want our rotation to act about the local Z axis (blue), then we can reduce the solution space further.
 Here we are choosing the local Z axis as the EUler axis, however, notice that no exact solution exists for this i.e. the the local Z axis does not lay on the Euler axis solution space.

  - Closest solution on the Euler axis solution space (fig3.png)
- #- Effect of choosing Z as the the rotation axis
+ - Effect of choosing Z as the the rotation axis
  - We can also define a range of acceptable offsets from the Z axis (fig4.gif)
  - How does this relate to ROMs?

+EXTENDING THIS TO A KINEMATIC CHAIN USING INVERSE KINEMATICS

+CREATE A KINEMATIC CHAIN WITH EACH JOINT TYPE IN SEQUENCE